-The process of making your seed pods takes only a few simple steps.
+The process of making homemade seed pods only takes a few simple steps.

 Step 1 – Get the Materials

 The first step is to gather all required materials to make the Grow Basket, Grow Sponge, and Grow Cover.

-You may be able to get cheaper replacement materials from your local stores or Amazon.
+You may be able to get cheaper replacement materials from your local stores, on the AeroGarden website or Amazon.
 After all, the whole idea of making a DIY seed pod is to reduce the cost of AeroGarden’s ready-made pods.

 Step 2 – Create Grow Baskets

 The next step is to create a grow basket if you don’t have one already.
 If you purchased an AeroGarden, you probably already have them.

-The first batch of grow baskets that comes with an AeroGarden can be re-used in this case.
-But if you don’t have that available, you can create it using a small-sized plastic cup or by cutting and folding aluminum foil into a cylinder shape like a basket.
+The first batch of grow baskets that comes with an AeroGarden can be re-used.
+But if you don’t have any available, you can create it using a small-sized plastic cup or by cutting and folding aluminum foil into a cylinder shape like a basket.

-Aluminum foil is easily moldable and can be shaped into a store-bought seed pod.
+Aluminum foil is easily moldable.
 Make sure you have perforated the sides for water and nutrient to enter.
 And have also created enough room for the roots to grow out of the seed pod basket.
 I use a sharp pair of scissors for that.